LimeChain/eoslime/Readme.md

     let accounts = await eoslime.Account.createRandoms(accountsCount);
 ```

-* **createEncrypted (password, accountCreator)** - Creates freshly new account and returns encrypted json format of it
+* **createEncrypted (password, accountCreator)** - Creates fresh new account and returns the encrypted json format of it
-How it works: Creates a freshly new random account.
-Created account's data is hashed and a **cipherText** is compiled by encrypting **privateKey::dataHash**
+How it works: Creates a fresh new random account.
+Created account's data is hashed and a **cipherText** is derived by encrypting **privateKey::dataHash**

 ```javascript
 // Account data for hashing